25prabhu10/notes/docs/Languages/C-Sharp/C-Sharp.md

 #### Partial Methods

-A partial class or struct may contain a partial method.
+A partial class or struct may contain a partial method

-- The definition: One part of the class contains the signature of the method.
+- The definition: One part of the class contains the signature of the method
-- The implementation: An implementation can be defined in the same part or another part.
+- The implementation: An implementation can be defined in the same part or another part

-- If the implementation is not supplied, then the method and all calls to the method are removed at compile time.
+- If the implementation is not supplied, then the method and all calls to the method are removed at compile time
-- Implementation may be required depending on method signature.
+- Implementation may be required depending on method signature

 A partial method isn't required to have an implementation in the following cases:

 - It doesn't have any accessibility modifiers (including the default `private`).
 - It returns `void`.
-- It doesn't have any `out` parameters.
+- It doesn't have any `out` parameters
 - It doesn't have any of the following modifiers `virtual`, `override`, `sealed`, `new`, or `extern`.

 _Example:_